shariahstandards/shariahstandards.org/README.md

-# ShariahStandards
+# Shariahstandards

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.2.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.8.

-To set up install node packages with npm install --no-optional
-	and then
-npm install --save-dev angular-cli@webpack --no-optional

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.